MostafaHassanein0/Letter-Learning-Game/README.md

 # Letter-Learning-Game
-# A game to teach children letters and combine them with words with the sounds of pictures's, try it!: https://mostafahassanein0.github.io/Letter-Learning-Game/.
+# A game to teach children letters and combine them with words with the sounds of pictures's.

  I ranked 1st place out of +105 overall Luxor schools.
   Date: 07.04.2022